wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     In the **Respond Expression** field, enter `response`, and then click **Save**.

-Now you have completed designing your Choreo application.
+Now you have completed designing your service.
 It looks as follows.

 - In the Low Code View